 6th at Royal St George's Golf Club (No Longer Exists)

-- Similar to a Dell.
+Similar to a Dell.
 The original from 1887 was completely blind over the largest dune in Championship golf.
 The original tee was located on the left side of the current 5th fairway.
 By 1910, the tee placement was moved so the shot needed to carry a smaller dune.
 In the 1930s the tee was again moved, removing all blindness, to its current position.
-Jason Livy wrote an excellent article along with excellent photography which can be found by clicking here.
+Take a couple of minutes to read Jason Livy's excellent article along with superb photography of The Maiden.

 8th at Royal Troon

 Known by its relation in size to its namesake.
 The identifiable characteristic is a very small green... no larger than a postage stamp!
 While the green size is easily replicated, what makes the original so unique is the constant shifting of the wind which seems to exist around the hole.
 Its

 The identifiable characteristic for CB Macdonald was a dogleg left.
 Playing along the dogleg it would be a three-shot hole.
 Played directly to an alternate fairway would allow a player to cut the corner and get home in two shots.

 A heightened awareness of template holes and their characteristics can only be a good thing for golf and golf course architecture.
 Perhaps as the rising tide of awareness swells, the originals will again become as revered as the holes they inspired.

 The Fried Egg's article that features the Alps, Leven, Redan, Biarritz, Punchbowl, Road, Cape Eden, and Short Template Holes.
 Classic Golf Hole Design is perhaps the seminal written work on template holes.
 Another terrific resource is George Bahto's book about CB Macdonald - The Evangelist of Golf.